The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model: Related work

-\textbf{Voat.} Voat is a Reddit clone that gained notoriety after Reddit banned the Pizzagate conspiracy theory subreddit in November 2016 and the QAnon-related subreddits in September 2018~\cite{qanonvoat}.
-Papasavva et al.~\cite{papasavva2021qoincidence} analyze over 150,000 posts from the largest QAnon forum on Voat.
-The researchers examine the entities most frequently referenced in these posts and the predominant topics of discussion, revealing an emphasis on Trump and US politics.
-Mekacher et al.~\cite{mekacher2022can} build an extensive dataset of over 2.3 million Voat submissions, covering the whole lifetime of the website.
-They analyze the users' activity, finding that some of the most active subverses focus on hate speech and conspiracy theories.
+\textbf{Voat.} Voat, a Reddit clone, gained notoriety after Reddit banned Pizzagate and QAnon-related subreddits~\cite{qanonvoat}.
+Papasavva et al.\cite{papasavva2021qoincidence} analyzed over 150,000 posts from the largest QAnon forum on Voat, finding a focus on Trump and US politics.
+Mekacher et al.\cite{mekacher2022can} created a dataset of over 2.3 million Voat submissions, discovering that many active subverses centered on hate speech and conspiracy theories.

-\textbf{4chan/8kun.} 4chan~\cite{bernstein20114chan} is an image-based bulletin board featuring several boards to discuss various topics.
-It has been associated with conspiracy theories, with several mainstream news sources identifying the platform as the source of the PizzaGate conspiracy theory~\cite{4chanpizza}.
-Papasavva et al.~\cite{papasavva2020raiders} analyze more than 3.5 million messages on 4chan from the \textit{/pol} (politically incorrect) board.
-They find slang terms that allude to antisemitic conspiracy theories portraying Jews as "malevolent puppet-masters" exerting control over media, financial institutions, and even governments~\cite{goyim1,goyim2}.
+\textbf{4chan/8kun.} 4chan~\cite{bernstein20114chan}, an image-based bulletin board, has been linked to conspiracy theories, notably the PizzaGate conspiracy~\cite{bleakley2023panic}.
+Papasavva et al.\cite{papasavva2020raiders} analyzed over 3.5 million messages on 4chan's \textit{/pol} board, finding antisemitic conspiracy theories.
+Similar content is found on 8kun, a platform associated with white supremacism and hate crimes\cite{hanley2022no}.
+Papasavva et al.~\cite{aliapoulios2021gospel} discovered that 8kun QAnon threads are significantly larger than those on 4chan.

-Strong evidence of conspiracy theories is also documented in the 8kun (aka 8-chan) website, a "free-speech-friendly" alternative to 4chan linked to white supremacism, racism, and hate crimes~\cite{hanley2022no,qanon8kun}.
-Aliapoulios et al.~\cite{aliapoulios2021gospel} study QAnon on several platforms including 4chan and 8kun.
-They find that 8kun threads about QAnon are significantly larger than the ones discussed on 4chan.
+\reviewed{ \textbf{Monetization misuse and frauds.} Ballard et al.~\cite{ballard2022conspiracy} leverage the datasets from~\cite{ledwich2020algorithmic,clarkunderstanding} to investigate the monetization strategies of YouTube conspiracy channels.
+They find that these channels have a high prevalence of predatory or deceptive ads, are often demonetized, and use alternative income sources via third-party platforms.
+Broniatowski et al.\cite{broniatowski2023measuring} conducted a study involving 1,448 respondents and found that most are unlikely to pay for online conspiracy content.
+However, respondents who avoid mainstream media and rely on social media for news are more inclined to pay for such content.
+Chachra et al.~\cite{chachra2015affiliate} study cookie-stuffing, a technique used to divert revenue commissions in affiliate marketing networks.
+They highlight the fraud mechanisms and identify which categories of merchants are most targeted, noting that scammers employ a wide range of evasive techniques. }